 The Belconnen Library is one of a number of libraries Gibson has designed, including the libraries at the Universities of Queensland in 1973 and Griffith University in 1975.
-The Belconnen Library is Gibson's only commission for the NCDC and was designed during a period in Canberra's history when the NCDC were commissioning buildings with the intent to demonstrate the maturity of the city by an architectural distinction missing in most post war developments.
+The Belconnen Library is Gibson's only commission for the NCDC and was designed during a period in Canberra's history when the NCDC were commissioning buildings with the intent to demonstrate the maturity of the city by intentional focus on an architectural distinction missing in most post war developments.
+In addition to his well known designs at Griffith University and the Queensland Cultural Centre, Gibson would have been known to the NCDC after he entered an unsuccessful, but well-regarded, entry for the new Australian Parliament House in 1979.